Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Discussions

-On the other hand, for the mass outflow rate we assume a constant outflow rate that starts at $-t=-{\rm R}_{\rm out}/v_{\rm max}$ which leads to $C=1$ as in other works \citep{Concas2022}.
-We assume that the outflow radius is the effective radius measured in the F160W band in WFC3/HST, as described in Section \ref{sec:Sigma}.
-The mean value of the ${\rm R}_{\rm out}$ in our sample is 1.6 kpc (standard deviation of 1.1 kpc), with values ranging from 0.2 to 3.6 kpc.
-We assume that the outflow velocity is the maximum velocity (see Section \ref{sec:kinematics}) and we report the obtained values in Table \ref{tab:kine}.
-We find values ranging from 1.4 to 75 $\rm{M}_{\odot}$ yr$^{-1}$, with a mean value of 17.5 $\rm{M}_{\odot}$ yr$^{-1}$ that is lower than their mean instantaneous SFRs of 30 $\rm{M}_{\odot}$ yr$^{-1}$.
+For the mass outflow rate, we assume a constant outflow rate that starts at $-t=-{\rm R}_{\rm out}/v_{\rm max}$ that leads to $C=1$, as in other works \citep{Concas2022}.
+We assume that the outflow radius ${\rm R}_{\rm out}$ is the effective radius measured in the F160W band in WFC3/HST, as described in Section \ref{sec:Sigma}, {which has values ranging from 0.2 to 3.6 kpc, with a mean ${\rm R}_{\rm out}=$1.6 kpc}.
+We assume that the outflow velocity is the maximum velocity (see Table \ref{tab:kine}, Section \ref{sec:kinematics}).
+We find mass outflow rates ranging from 1.4 to 57 $\rm{M}_{\odot}$ yr$^{-1}$, with a mean $\dot{M}_{\rm out}=$13.3 $\rm{M}_{\odot}$ yr$^{-1}$, {nearly half the mean SFR derived for the sample}.
 As a comparison, we find that our sample is in agreement with the relation M$_{\rm out}$-SFR reported in \cite{Avery2021} at the more extreme SFR values, which indicates that SF is the driver of the outflow.
 They found a linear slope of $\dot{M}_{\rm{out}}\propto \rm{SFR}^{0.97}$ for integrated outflows on local MaNGA galaxies using H$\alpha$ to measure outflows.
 This relation is also consistent with the values reported in \cite{Marasco2022} for a sample of 19 nearby systems above the local MS and that shows lower values of SFRs and $\dot{M}_{\rm out}$ than our sample.
-We also note that some of our galaxies show higher values compared to the values found in \cite{Xu2022classy} for a sample of local dwarf galaxies using UV absorption lines with similar high SFRs.
+We also note that some of our galaxies show higher values than those found in \cite{Xu2022classy} for a sample of local dwarf galaxies using UV absorption lines with similar high SFRs.